 - State, local and foreign real estate taxes

 - State, and local personal property taxes, and

 - State and local general sales taxes

-To be deductible, the tax must be imposed on you and must have been paid during your tax year.
+To be deductible, the tax must be imposed on you and you must have paid it during your tax year.
 Taxes may be claimed only as an itemized deduction on Form 1040, Schedule A (PDF), Itemized Deductions.

-State and local income taxes withheld from your wages during the year appear on your Form W-2 (PDF).
+State and local income taxes withheld from your wages during the year appear on your Form W-2 (PDF), Wage and Tax Statement.
 You can elect to deduct state and local general sales taxes instead of state and local income taxes, but you cannot deduct both.
 If you elect to deduct state and local general sales taxes, you can use either your actual expenses or the optional sales tax tables.
 Refer to the Form 1040, Schedule A Instructions (PDF), for more information and for the optional sales tax tables.
-NOTE: The deduction for state and local general sales taxes expired December 31, 2013.
-You may claim it on your tax year 2013 tax return if you qualify.
-Under current law, the deduction is not available for tax years after 2013.
 The following amounts are also deductible:

 - Any estimated taxes you paid to state or local governments during the year, and

 - Any prior year's state or local income tax you paid during the year.

 Generally, you can take either a deduction or a tax credit for foreign income taxes imposed on you by a foreign country or a United States possession.
 For information regarding the foreign tax credit, refer to Topic 856.
 As an employee, you can deduct mandatory contributions to state benefit funds that provide protection against loss of wages.
 Refer to Publication 17, Your Federal Income Tax for Individuals, for the states that have such funds.